Can I become a volunteer firefighter?

 My family member or friend is in the Service, can I still apply?

-Anyone can apply for any of the roles that are currently open for recruitment, all applications are treated equally no matter what relationship they are to current volunteers or staff.
+Anyone can apply for any of the roles that are currently available, all applications are treated equally no matter what relationship they are to current volunteers or staff.

 Will I have computer access?